SPECIAL REPORT-Wagner’s convicts tell of horrors of Ukraine war and loyalty to their leader

 "It takes time to learn combat basics, receive individual training, and you also need some collective training as a unit on top of it - a couple of weeks alone isn't going to do that much for you," Kofman told Reuters.
 A more rigorous training scheme would last several months.

 All five ex-prisoners expressed a fierce loyalty to Prigozhin for giving them a second chance at life.
 Though Reuters could not independently confirm the men's accounts of their service, many of the details were consistent with one another.
 Russia's Defence Ministry and penal service did not respond to detailed questions for this article, nor did Prigozhin and Wagner.
+In a brief emailed statement Prigozhin dismissed Reuters' questions as "crazy."
 Prigozhin has previously described Wagner as "probably the most experienced army that exists in the world today" and said its casualty rate is comparable with other Russian units.

 FROM JAIL TO THE UKRAINE FRONT